vketteni/gemini-cli-adapter/README.md

 ## 🤝 **Contributing**

-We welcome contributions of all kinds!
+Welcome contributions of all kinds!
 Whether you're:

 - 🐛 **Reporting bugs** or requesting features
 - 💻 **Writing code** for new adapters or CLI enhancements